In this chapter, we'll take you through the best outdoor team building activities and outdoor events for team building to try with your company.

 Duration: Anywhere between a couple of hours to a couple of weeks

-With experts in Britain and Canada notioning that people who support charities are much happier; and with studies finding that happier employees are far more cooperative within teams, we cannot recommend this team building activity highly enough.
+With experts in Britain and Canada noticing that people who support charities are much happier; and with studies finding that happier employees are far more cooperative within teams, we cannot recommend this team-building event highly enough.

 Again, another activity with very simple instructions.

-Simply, get everyone in your team to volunteer at a local charity together.
+Simply, get the team together to volunteer at a local charity together.
 It is a great way to give your team the opportunity to give back and learn more about each other in the process.
+It also brings the team group members out of their comfort zone by learning to get out of their way to help others.

 Whether it’s spending a few hours at a soup kitchen, helping out a nonprofit, or reading to kids at a hospital, volunteering not only helps your team feel more connected with each other but to their community as well.